Why scissor switches?

 Making a flexible PCB and getting the rubber domes for the keys would be hacky to do yourself

-So mass-producing the keyboard actually became the easiest way for us to make our ideal ultra-low profile keyboard.
-That’s why I flew to China with a few weeks notice to find manufacturing partners (which is a story for another time).
+Because we need manufacturing help to produce this keyboard, I flew to China with a few weeks notice to find manufacturing partners (which is a story for a future post).

 Thanks for reading,